 4. 1An excited voice called out, and a woman from the crowd said to Yeshua`, ‘How fortunate the womb that carried you, and the breasts that nursed you!’

 2But he said to her, ‘Rather, fortunate are those who hear the message of God, and pay careful attention to it!
 3Because the terrible day will come when you’ll cry out, “How fortunate the womb that never conceived, and the breasts that never gave milk!”’

-5. 1Yeshua` went about Galilee, warning his fellow countrymen and women of the terrible destruction to come, just as the word of God had instructed him to do.
-2And from that time on, he began to speak out publicly, saying, ‘Repent, for the kingdomof God is at hand!’
+5. 1Yeshua` went about the Galilee, warning his fellow countrymen and women of the terrible destruction to come, just as the word of God had instructed him to do.
+2And from that time on, he began to speak out publicly, saying, ‘Repent, for the kingship of God is fast approaching!’

 3But a woman came up to Yeshua` and said, ‘Why do you prophesy these things?
 Why do you tell us what isn’t true?’

 4So Yeshua` said to her, ‘When it’s evening, you say, “It’ll be fair weather, because the sky’s red.”
 And in the morning, “It’ll be stormy today, because the sky’s red and overcast.”
 5You know how to interpret the signs in the sky, but you can’t interpret the signs of the times.’

 6. 1A man shouted out to Yeshua`, ‘How will we know what you say is true?
 Give us a sign from the heavens!’
 2But he said to the people, ‘When you see a cloud rising in the west, you say at once, “A shower’s coming,” and so it happens.
 And when you see the south wind blowing, you say, “There’ll be a scorching heat,” and it happens.
 3Blind watchmen!
 How is it you know how to read the signs of the earth, yet you can’t read the signs of our time?’